How to Find the Best WiFi Channel

 The good news is that learning how to find the best WiFi channel is easy and takes just a few minutes.
 As long as you equip yourself with a capable WiFi channel scanner, you should be able to find the best channel for 2.4 GHz and 5 GHz WiFi in no time.

-What Are WiFi Channels?
+What Are Wi-Fi Channels?

-Each of these two bands occupies a certain frequency range.
-This range is then subdivided into multiple channels that are spaced apart evenly to allow multiple routers located in the same area to claim their own part of the radio frequency spectrum.
-As such, a WiFi channel is basically a small section of a frequency band.
+Each of these bands occupies a specific frequency range, which is then subdivided into multiple channels.
+These channels are spaced evenly to allow multiple routers in the same area to claim their own section of the radio frequency spectrum.
+In essence, a WiFi channel is a small slice of a frequency band.

 WiFi channels waves